 - “The defendant shall be strictly liable for failing to designate the item as not available for searching or copying by one or more other computers.”

 The statute defines possession of child pornography to mean “receiving, viewing, or having [child pornography] under one’s control, through any means, including the Internet.”
 If you open an image or download a file, you have “viewed” or “received” an item, and can, therefore, be charged with possession.

 Child pornography charges are subject to extremely severe penalties under New Jersey law, as these offenses are indictable crimes (equivalent to felonies) instead of disorderly persons offenses (equivalent to misdemeanors).
 Depending on various factors, the offense may be graded as a second or first degree crime.
 If you’re convicted, you could be fined with hundreds of thousands of dollars, incarcerated for years, and be required to register a sex offender.

-When the potential consequences are this severe, you need a skilled and compassionate defense attorney protecting your rights.
+When the potential consequences are this severe, you need a skilled and compassionate Cape May defense attorney protecting your rights.
 At the Law Offices of John J. Zarych, our legal team has over 45 years of combined experience fighting child pornography charges in New Jersey and offers free initial consultations.
 To set up a private consultation completely free of charge, call our law offices at (609) 616-4956 right away.
 Se habla español.